 - Contact an attorney

-- Get an inspection of the exterior of your home
+- Get an inspection of the exterior of your home. highlighting any damage

-- Get an itemized quote for repairs and replacements needed as a result of the stucco problems on your home
+- Get an itemized quote for repairs and replacements needed as a result of the stucco problems on your property

-- Get all the information about the builder of your home who installed the stucco
+- Get all the information about the builder of your home who did the installation

 - File your lawsuit in the appropriate court

-You want to make sure you’re not paying for something that wasn’t your fault, to begin with.
-The builder who installed stucco on the outside of your home should be responsible for making sure it’s done correctly.
+When calculating compensation in a potential lawsuit, you want to make sure you’re not paying for something that wasn’t your fault.
+The builder who applied stucco on the outside of your home should be responsible for making sure it’s done correctly.
 If they can’t manage it, then you’re entitled to damages and your attorney will definitely make sure that you get them.